John Arne Riise: Liverpool

-He made his debut for Liverpool on 24 August 2001 2001 UEFA Super Cup game against Bayern Munich played at the Stade Louis II.
+He made his debut for Liverpool in the 2001 UEFA Super Cup game against Bayern Munich played at the Stade Louis II.
 He scored as Liverpool went on to win the game 3–2.
 He also scored important goals throughout the Premier League season against teams such as Arsenal, Everton, Newcastle United and Manchester United.
 Riise initially wore the number 18 shirt but changed to the number 6 shirt in 2004–05 season, which had been vacated by defender Markus Babbel.
 He scored 8 goals in his first season with Liverpool.

 Riise endured what were considered below-average seasons by most in the 2002–03 and 2003–04 seasons, but he rediscovered his form in 2004–05 following the appointment of Rafael Benítez as manager.
 He won a UEFA Champions League winner's medal, providing the assist for Liverpool's first goal of the final, although his attempt in the penalty shoot-out against Milan was saved.
 In the 2005 Football League Cup Final, he scored 45 seconds into the game, the fastest goal in the fixture history, according to the official Liverpool homepage; however, Chelsea eventually prevailed 3–2 after extra time.

 In January 2006, Riise signed a new contract at Anfield to keep him at the club until 2009.
 In February 2008, Riise announced his desire to stay at Liverpool for the rest of his career.

 Riise helped the club to win the 2005–06 FA Cup, scoring in the semi-final against Chelsea and successfully converting his attempt in the penalty shoot-out against West Ham in the final.

 After a poor run of form in Liverpool's away games in the autumn of 2006, Riise reacted to comments made by teammates Pepe Reina and Jamie Carragher that Liverpool could effectively write off their chances of winning the league, saying, "We never give up.
 Cowards give up."

 Riise made it into the list of the top 50 Liverpool appearance-makers of all time when he played in the 5–0 victory over Luton Town on 15 January 2008.

 On 22 April 2008, in Liverpool's Champions League semi-final first leg against Chelsea at Anfield, Riise scored an own goal in the 95th minute to equalise.
 Liverpool went on to lose 3–2 after extra time in the away match and were eliminated from the tournament 4–3 on aggregate.

+Riise made 348 appearances in all competitions for Liverpool.
+In an interview with Talksport in 2025, Riise said when manager Rafael Benítez told him he was being released, the player asked if he could appear in two additional matches as a substitute to achieve a 350 appearances milestone.
+Benítez denied his request.
+“I went to the dressing room and the guys asked me what happened and I said, ‘I’m done’.
+I went to the car, cried a little bit by myself.
+Called my agent, cried to him," Riise said in the interview.
+“It was such a shock as I’d been there for seven seasons."